Donald Trump Plugs Son’s Book On Social Media & Twitter Immediately Claps Back

 President Donald Trump is anxious to build hype for his son’s new book release, but it seems this effort is generating a lot of pushback.
 After the president posted on Twitter about Donald Trump Jr.’s new book, people were quick to reply with plenty of criticism which included numerous references to Hunter Biden.

-Trump Jr.’s new book is titled Triggered: How the Left Thrives on Hate and Wants to Silence Us and it is now officially available for purchase.
+Trump Jr.’s new book is titled Triggered: How the Left Thrives on Hate and Wants to Silence Us, and it is now officially available for purchase.
 On Monday, the president tweeted about his son’s new project and urged everybody to order it right away.

 The president’s tweet promoting Don Jr.’s book generated a lot of engagement, both positive and negative.
 Many supporters of the Trump family voiced excitement to check out Don Jr.’s new project.
 On the flip side, plenty of Trump critics pushed back against both the publishing of the tweet and the message.